 sunday was, by far, the best day of hiking. it was around 68 degrees, sunny, and breezy. we decided to hike the shaker mountain trail. that was our first real hike last year, and trust me - back then, we were in much worse shape than we are now. and since we were able to make it up the 700 foot change in elevation back then, i had no doubts about our ability to finish the 4 1/2 mile trail on sunday.

-historical element to it. you get to pass by several ruins and archeological areas from the now-defunct north family shaker community, just up the hill from the hancock shaker museum. the sites and trail (once a cart-path the shakers used to get to their homes and mills along the stream, and up to their holy area on the summit of shaker mountain) were uncovered in the 1960's, and then the boy scouts helped clear and mark the area for a historic trail.
+what i love about this trail is that it has that historical element to it. you get to pass by several ruins and archeological areas from the now-defunct north family shaker community, just up the hill from the hancock shaker museum. the sites and trail (once a cart-path the shakers used to get to their homes and mills along the stream, and up to their holy area on the summit of shaker mountain) were uncovered in the 1960's, and then the boy scouts helped clear and mark the area for a historic trail.

-unfortunately, since the last time we visited, the trail has become fairly overgrown (especially the archeological sites), and we were lucky the stream was pretty dry, because one of the bridges had collapsed (see photo to the left) -- and one area of the stream looked as if it never had a bridge to begin with. unfortunate also was the fact that there were several people on ATVs roaring up the trail. motorized vehicles are prohibited from the trails, but people ignore the rules. not only are they tearing up the trail, and spoiling the hiking experience for people like me, but they're riding those things over sensitive archeological sites.
+it's one of my favorite trails. and we made exceptionally good time getting up to the summit. unfortunately, since the last time we visited, the trail has become fairly overgrown (especially the archeological sites), and we were lucky the stream was pretty dry, because one of the bridges had collapsed (see photo to the left) -- and one area of the stream looked as if it never had a bridge to begin with. unfortunate also was the fact that there were several people on ATVs roaring up the trail. motorized vehicles are prohibited from the trails, but people ignore the rules. not only are they tearing up the trail, and spoiling the hiking experience for people like me, but they're riding those things over sensitive archeological sites.

 still, though - it was a great hike.